FFmpeg/FFV1/rfc_backmatter.md

 ## MediaConch

 The developers of the MediaConch project [@MediaConch] created an independent FFV1 decoder as part of that project to validate FFV1 bitstreams.
-This work led to the discovery of three conflicts between existing FFV1 implementations and this document without the added exceptions.
+This work led to the discovery of three conflicts between existing FFV1 implementations and draft versions of this document.
+These issues are addressed by (#rgb-exception), (#exception), and (#future-handling-of-some-streams-created-by-nonconforming-encoders).